Heart Station: Background and composition

-Heart Station is Utada's eighth consecutive studio album to be fully written and produced by her, with the help of her father Teruzane Utada and long-time collaborator Miyake Akira through the production.
-It was announced on October 23, 2007, where Utada confirmed via her blog that she had been through development of two new studio albums: one Japanese-language, and the other English-language.
-She also stated that approximately 60 percent of the album had been recorded, at the time of her blog entry.
+Heart Station is Utada's eighth consecutive studio album to be fully written and produced by them.
+It was announced on October 23, 2007, where Utada confirmed via their blog that they had been through development of two new studio albums: one Japanese-language, and the other English-language.
+They also stated that approximately 60 percent of the album had been recorded, at the time of their blog entry.
 The demo versions were recorded at Utada's home in Tokyo, and some songs had been mixed that same day, but the final album compositions were then recorded by Matsui Atushi at Bunkamura Studios and EMI Music Japan studios in Tokyo, Japan.
 By mid-January 2008, the final songs from Heart Station were mixed at Bunkamura Studios by Goetz B, and were mastered between February 1–6, 2008, by music engineer Ted Jensen at Sterling Sound Studios, New York City; this was Utada's ninth consecutive album to be mastered by Jensen.
 Two months prior to the album's release, Japanese publications reported a new album by Utada, and was confirmed by Japanese music magazine CD Journal, alongside the track list.

 Musically, Heart Station is a pop album, as described by an editor at Rolling Stone Japan.
 According to staff members at Selective Hearing, they said of the album's musical style; "This album continues the experimental sound set by her previous disc Ultra Blue but in a more commercial friendly manner."
-During an interview with MSN in 2002, Utada intended to go for a more "simple" approach for the album; she stated, "From the beginning, I had always intended to make this album easier to listen to so anyone can enjoy it.
+During an interview with MSN in 2002, Utada intended to go for a more "simple" approach for the album; they stated, "From the beginning, I had always intended to make this album easier to listen to so anyone can enjoy it.
 I always aimed for a simple melody, simple lyrics and a simple message rather than overcomplicating it all.
 But overall, I had a lot of fun making this album.
 It’s got quite a masculine feel to it but that’s because that’s the way I am at the moment.
 It’s got quite a nice feeling to it I think."